4D Man: Plot

-The following day, news hits town that $50,000 was stolen from the bank with no sign of forced entry, nor any video footage of the crime.
+The following day, news hits town that $50,000 were stolen from the bank with no sign of forced entry, nor any video footage of the crime.
 Strangely, a $1000 bill was found protruding from a solid piece of tempered steel, leaving the authorities perplexed.
 Tony realizes that Scott is abusing his power and tries to convince the police.

-Scott starts using his newly-found power to acquire all the things he felt he was denied: money, recognition, power, and women.
+Scott starts using his newfound power to acquire all the things he felt he was denied - money, recognition, power, and women.
 Scott confronts Carson, revealing the experiment, then taking his revenge "for the life drained from me" by literally draining Carson's lifeforce.
 Scott then proceeds to a sleazy bar, where he gets some street toughs to back down.
-When he goes to open the door his hand goes through it even though he didn't want to be intangible.
-With his newfound bravado he ignores this development; combined with his victory over the toughs and his ill-gotten money, he impresses a bar girl.
-When they later kiss Scott's power turns itself on again and the B-girl flees in horror now that she has rapidly aged, her blonde hair now white.
+When he goes to open the door, his hand goes through it even though he did not want to be intangible.
+With his newfound bravado, he ignores this development; combined with his victory over the toughs and his ill-gotten money, he impresses a bar girl.
+When they later kiss, Scott's power turns itself on again and the B-girl flees in horror now that she has rapidly aged, her blonde hair now white.

 The police have to find a way to stop a man who is unstoppable.
 Looking very old now, Scott returns to the lab, but the police are unable to stop him, as well as a rival scientist who tried to steal Tony's work, whom Scott kills and thereby becomes less aged.
 Linda begs Scott to come to his senses.
 Scott kisses her, but unlike with the B-girl, his power is off and she has not aged.
 Linda then shoots Scott in solid form.
 Bleeding and feeling betrayed, Scott maniacally proclaims his invincibility and defiantly phase-shifts his body (albeit with difficulty) through a wall embedded with supposedly impenetrable Cargonite.
 "The End" appears on screen, followed a moment later by a question mark, which leaves Scott's fate undetermined.